aubreymlj96/Employee-Tracker/README.md

 ## Usage

+Erik (TA) assisted with resolving issues with the table setups in the schema.sql file and provided guidance on the setups.

 Please click the following link to view a step by step tutorial of the employee database/command-line application.

 [Demo](https://drive.google.com/file/d/1P8OSjEKK2v2VjDDbzlWTomQSVP5Zw89a/view)